How to complain to your energy supplier

-You can find the ombudsman service online at www.os-energy.org or you can contact the service by phone on 0330 440 1624.
+You can find the ombudsman service online at http://www.os-energy.org/ or you can contact the service by phone on 0330 440 1264.

 Can anyone else help?

 Citizens Advice has taken over the role previously carried out by the government-funded Consumer Direct call centre.

-Switch and save
+Switch and Save